khaors/geocompr/main.md

 <p class="caption">(\#fig:boxplot-cv)Boxplot showing the difference in AUROC values between spatial and conventional 100-repeated 5-fold cross-validation.</p>
 </div>

-### Tuning (spatial) machine-learning hyperparameters {#svm}
+### Spatial tuning of machine-learning hyperparameters {#svm}

-Section \@ref(intro-cv) provided an overview of machine learning in relation to the field of statistics.
+Section \@ref(intro-cv) introduced machine learning as part of statistical learning.
-To recap, we adhere to the following definition by [Jason Brownlee](https://machinelearningmastery.com/linear-regression-for-machine-learning/):
+To recap, we adhere to the following definition of machine learning by [Jason Brownlee](https://machinelearningmastery.com/linear-regression-for-machine-learning/):

 > Machine learning, more specifically the field of predictive modeling is primarily concerned with minimizing the error of a model or making the most accurate predictions possible, at the expense of explainability.
 In applied machine learning we will borrow, reuse and steal algorithms from many different fields, including statistics and use them towards these ends.